 - D. Temporary Vehicle Registration For limited periods, persons may obtain a temporary vehicle registration by following the procedures established for motor vehicle registration.
 Permits are for three days (\$5), one week (\$10), and two weeks (\$15).
-Three temporary permits are allowed per semester. - E. Displaying Decals Decals are to be SECURED on the REAR window glass on the PASSENGER SIDE at the bottom corner.
+Three temporary permits are allowed per semester. - E. Displaying Decals Decals are to be SECURED on the FRONT window (windshield) glass on either the PASSENGER or DRIVER SIDE at the BOTTOM corner.
 Decals must be visible at all times in the specified locations.
-Decal owner is responsible for proper display of the decal.
-Vehicles with tinted rear windows which make the decal unreadable may display the decal on the front windshield on the lower right corner of the passenger side. - F. Purchasing or Trading Vehicles All persons who purchase or trade vehicles and operate them on Otterbein owned or operated property must register the vehicle with the Otterbein Police Department and properly display a valid parking permit. - G.Early Graduation/Withdrawal Upon withdrawal from the University or participation in an off-campus Otterbein University program, refunds will be made to full-time students upon presentation of the parking decal.
+Decal owner is responsible for proper display of the decal. - F. Purchasing or Trading Vehicles All persons who purchase or trade vehicles and operate them on Otterbein owned or operated property must register the vehicle with the Otterbein Police Department and properly display a valid parking permit. - G. Early Graduation/Withdrawal Upon withdrawal from the University or participation in an off-campus Otterbein University program, refunds will be made to full-time students upon presentation of the parking decal to the Otterbein Police Department.
 A refund request must be received before any semester begins.
-Refunds will be based on one-half the annual cost per semester. - H. Campus Parking Areas All parking lots have signs stating who is allowed to park in them.
-Please be sure to read the sign carefully before parking.
-Any vehicles found without a permit/decal in these lots are subject to ticket and/or tow.
+Refunds will be based on one-half the annual cost per semester. - H. Handicapped Parking No person shall stop, stand, or park at any handicap space unless the vehicle is being operated by, or for the transport of, a person with a disability AND is displaying a valid, state-issued handicapped license plate or placard.
+The vehicle displaying the handicapped permit must be actually transporting the person to whom the permit was issued.
+A vehicle parked in handicapped parking spots without a valid, state issued plate or placard is subject to citation and towing at the owner's expense. - I. Off-Street Parking City of Westerville traffic laws are enforced for street parking. - J. Traffic and Parking Violations Motor vehicle registrants are responsible for all non-moving violations.
+Motor vehicle operators are responsible for moving violations as defined under Sections L-2 and L-4 of this handbook.
+Traffic citations will be issued for violations of University traffic regulations as listed under Section L.